pushy/pushy.github.com/index.markdown

 <div class="span-21" id="welcome">
   <h1>Welcome to the Pushy API site</h1>
-  <p>Resources on using the official GitHub API.
-This site contains documentation on the major API sections and libraries you can use to make use of GitHub with your programs and scripts.</p>
+  <p>Resources on using the official Pushy API.
+Leverage the full power of our service by integrating it into your application and engaging your customers.</p>
 </div>

 <div class="span-10">